 Figure 2 CANFAR infrastructure schema.
 This picture shows the main components of the infrastructure and the connection between the IVOA services offered by CADC and the CANFAR computing services.

 CANFAR has four principal user-facing services: user storage (VOSpace), virtual machines on demand (Horizon/NOVA), batch processing (proc/Condor/CloudScheduler/NOVA) and group management (GMS), all RESTful web services accessible via http or browser user interfaces.
 CANFAR is developed, maintained and operated by the CADC with contributions from several Canadian universities.
-In Figure 2 we provide a description if the CANFAR infrastructure and the connection between the IVOA services offered by CADC and the CANFAR computing services.
+In Figure 2 we provide a description of the CANFAR infrastructure and the connection between the IVOA services offered by CADC and the CANFAR computing services.
 CADC is offering data access to astronomical archive data using IVOA standards.
 Both proprietary and public data can be accessed.
 An authentication and authorization infrastructure is used to provide access to proprietary data.
 The same infrastructure is used by CANFAR to allow access to computing and storage resources providing the computing and storage services for proprietary data analysis.

 In this section we will briefly describe CANFAR services we are going to integrate and federate.